 “Unless governments act now, up to 9.5 million vulnerable women and girls risk losing access to our contraception and safe abortion services in 2020 due to the COVID-19 pandemic,” warned the organisation in a statement.

-According to this group’s estimates, service disruptions related to COVID-19 in the 37 countries where they operate could lead to an additional 3 million unintended pregnancies, 2.7 million unsafe abortions and 11,000 pregnancy-related deaths.
+According to this group’s estimates, service disruptions related to COVID-19 in the 37 countries where they operate could lead to an additional three million unintended pregnancies, 2.7 million unsafe abortions and 11,000 pregnancy-related deaths.

-Mara Clarke, from the Abortion Support Network, also warned that the current emergency is having significant impacts on women who live in places where abortion rights or services are already limited and have to travel to access these.
+Mara Clarke, from the Abortion Support Network, also warned that the current emergency is having significant impacts on women who live in places where abortion rights or services are already limited and who have to travel to access these.

-“We are playing it by the ear and we will do whatever we can to help anyone who will contact us, whether with information or helping them to go from point A to point B,” concludes Clarke, cautioning that travel has already become “very difficult”.
+“We are playing it by ear and we will do whatever we can to help anyone who will contact us, whether with information or helping them to go from point A to point B,” concludes Clarke, cautioning that travel has already become “very difficult”.

 CommentsWe encourage anyone to comment, please consult the oD commenting guidelines if you have any questions.